techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Python/Variables.md

 I had to research the different ways to get the correct output and learned about formatting strings.

 I chose the simplest way to do this by concatenating the string with the name variable.

+I added different code blocks to demonstrate the different ways to do this excercise for my own learning.